 - There is no limit to the maximum energy or number of shots, but most physicians limit each procedure to a maximum of 1000 shots.
 This is largely due to the fact that, after a significant number of shots, gas bubbles can build up and make visualization more difficult.

 - It is important to note that there is a non-linear relationship between the increased dispersion of energy in the eye and energy setting on the laser.
 In other words, increasing the energy from 5 mJ to 10 mJ does not double the amount of dispersed energy; instead, it represents an approx. 40% increase.
-This non-liner relationship is what allows for increased energy settings to be used during Laser Floater Removal.
+This non-liner relationship is what allows for increased energy settings to be used during Laser Floater Treatment.

 - It is important to maintain an adequate distance of more than 3-4mm from the lens and more than 3-4 mm from the retina.
-This is referred to as the “safe zone”.
+This is referred to as the 'safe zone'.
 (Note: When starting out, consider observing a wider margin of safety and treat only in the central third of the vitreous and always avoid the direction of the macula.)

 - If the aiming beam is not clearly in focus, avoid firing.
 If in doubt, focus on the vitreous strand/opacity and pull back the joystick slightly: this will enable you to clearly visualize the two aiming beams before refocusing them to one spot.